rberends/choco-excercise/README.md

 # Echtercise
 A few potential excercises for the enige echte.
+Meant to be done in Javascript.

 ## 1: Add numbers